egbaydarov/clickhouse-pure-csharp/README.md

 ## Why this exists

 In my experience, [ClickHouse.Client](https://github.com/DarkWanderer/ClickHouse.Client) and its [successor](https://github.com/ClickHouse/clickhouse-cs) still carry too much legacy .NET slop.
 ORM?
 ADO?
-These abstractions don’t add much value for ClickHouse in 2025.
+These abstractions don’t add much value for ClickHouse in 2025+.
 Their APIs make efficient data ingestion less obvious, and I’ve seen unnecessary heap churn and overly defensive code trying to support every platform.

-I personally prefer [clickhouse-go](https://github.com/ClickHouse/clickhouse-go) - it feels simpler, faster, and more aligned with ClickHouse itself.
+I personally prefer paradigm of [clickhouse-go](https://github.com/ClickHouse/clickhouse-go) - it feels simpler, faster, and more aligned with ClickHouse itself.

 This project aims to be intentionally minimal yet powerful for modern .NET apps.
 That’s just my take, though - if the existing drivers work well for you, use what fits best.